 Wawrinka, who came from a Polish ancestry, is born to a family of tennis player.
 His older brother Jonathan is a teacher in tennis.
 His two younger sisters, named Djanee and Naella, play tennis as well.
 He claimed the sport to be his natural line and the right path for him to follow.
 He stopped school at age 15 to pursue a career in tennis full time.
 He is coached by Dimitri Zavialoff since he first carried his own racquet at age 8.
+However, he parted ways with Zavialoff in 2010.
 He plays best in clay surface and is exceptionally strong with his best shot backhand.
 He plays in his right hand and is good with his double handed forehand as well.

 Since turning pro, Wawrinka was able to rise through the ranks and hover among the Top 10.
 In 2009, he won against Roger Federer for the first time, and by the following year, he was able to reach the quarter final of the US Open.

 It was in 2013, however, that he was considered to have his breakthrough performance, and went on to win more in the succeeding years.